Frequently Asked Questions

 2. Where are meeting schedules and agendas posted?

-Meeting schedules and agendas are posted on the SANDAG Web site at www.sandag.org/meetings.
+Meeting schedules and agendas are posted on the SANDAG website at sandag.org/meetings.

 3. Is your budget available online?

-Yes, the SANDAG budget and overall work program are available on our Web site.
+Yes, the SANDAG budget and overall work program is available on our website.

 4. Who do I contact for more information?